tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Flutter 端集成/超级播放器_intl_en.md

 This project provides the VOD and live playback which you can use to set up your own playback services.

-- [VOD playback](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%82%B9%E6%92%AD%E6%92%AD%E6%94%BE-EN.md): `TXVodPlayerController` encapsulates the APIs of the VOD player SDKs for Android and iOS.
+- [VOD player SDK](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%82%B9%E6%92%AD%E6%92%AD%E6%94%BE-EN.md): `TXVodPlayerController` encapsulates the APIs of the VOD player SDKs for Android and iOS.
 You can integrate it to develop your VOD service.
 For the detailed code sample, see `DemoTXVodPlayer`.

-- [Live playback](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%9B%B4%E6%92%AD%E6%92%AD%E6%94%BE-EN.md): `TXLivePlayerController` encapsulates the APIs of the live player SDKs for Android and iOS.
+- [Live player SDK](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%9B%B4%E6%92%AD%E6%92%AD%E6%94%BE-EN.md): `TXLivePlayerController` encapsulates the APIs of the live player SDKs for Android and iOS.
 You can integrate it to develop your live playback service.
 For the detailed code sample, see `DemoTXLivePlayer`.

 To reduce the connection costs, the Player component (player with UIs) is provided in `example`.
 You can set up your own video playback service based on a few lines of simple code.
 You can apply the Player component's code to your project and adjust UI and interaction details based on your project requirements.

-- [Player component](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E6%92%AD%E6%94%BE%E5%99%A8%E7%BB%84%E4%BB%B6-EN.md): `SuperPlayerController` is the Player component, which combines VOD and live playback.
+- [Player component](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E6%92%AD%E6%94%BE%E5%99%A8%E7%BB%84%E4%BB%B6-EN.md): `SuperPlayerController` is the Superplayer component, which is a secondary encapsulation of the VOD and live player SDKs for quick and easy integration.
 It is currently in beta testing, and its features are being optimized.
 For the detailed code sample, see `DemoSuperplayer`.

 ## Quick Integration